absolute-quantum/cats-blender-plugin/README.md

 ## Changelog

 #### 0.16.2
+- **Cats is now fully compatible with Blender 2.83!**
+  - It was compatible with 2.82 all long
 - Fixed export warning being empty
+- Fixed importer error when a zip file contains another zip file
 - Fixed objects getting unhidden when doing any cats operation in 2.80+

 #### 0.16.1